- News & Events

-Professor and Founding Chair
+Professor and Undergraduate Chair

 Dr. Yellowhorn grew up on a farm on the Peigan Indian Reserve (Piikani Nation), which fueled his interest in earth sciences and inspired his professional development.
 He earned his undergraduate degrees in physical geography (BS 1983) and archaeology (BA 1986) from the University of Calgary.
 His enthusiasm for archaeological field work led to several digs, a curator internship at the Glenbow Museum in Calgary (1986–88) and a fellowship with the Smithsonian Institution (1988).
 He began graduate studies at Simon Fraser University in archaeology (MA 1993) and he completed his student career at McGill University (PhD 2002).